okta/okta-idx-dotnet/samples/samples-aspnet/embedded-auth-with-sdk/README.md

 Clone this repo and add your Okta configuration by following the [IDX SDK Configuration Reference](../../../README.md#configuration-reference)

+> Note: This application assumes you have your configuration in an okta.yaml file located in a .okta folder in the application or project's root directory.
+> The `IdxClient` , which is provided to the application via DI in the `App_Start > UnityConfig.cs` file, grabs the required configuration from the yaml file.

 Now start your server and navigate to https://localhost:44314 in your browser.

 If you see a home page that allows you to login, then things are working!